Correlation Between Maryland Tax-free and Jpmorgan Core

-By analyzing existing cross correlation between Maryland Tax Free Bond and Jpmorgan E Plus, you can compare the effects of market volatilities on Maryland Tax and Jpmorgan Core and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
-You can also utilize pair trading strategies of matching a long position in Maryland Tax with a short position of Jpmorgan Core.
+By analyzing existing cross correlation between Maryland Tax Free Bond and Jpmorgan E Plus, you can compare the effects of market volatilities on Maryland Tax-free and Jpmorgan Core and check how they will diversify away market risk if combined in the same portfolio for a given time horizon.
+You can also utilize pair trading strategies of matching a long position in Maryland Tax-free with a short position of Jpmorgan Core.
 Check out your portfolio center.
-Please also check ongoing floating volatility patterns of Maryland Tax and Jpmorgan Core.
+Please also check ongoing floating volatility patterns of Maryland Tax-free and Jpmorgan Core.

-Diversification Opportunities for Maryland Tax and Jpmorgan Core
+Diversification Opportunities for Maryland Tax-free and Jpmorgan Core

-Pair Corralation between Maryland Tax and Jpmorgan Core
+Pair Corralation between Maryland Tax-free and Jpmorgan Core

-Assuming the 90 days horizon Maryland Tax is expected to generate 2.44 times less return on investment than Jpmorgan Core.
-But when comparing it to its historical volatility, Maryland Tax Free Bond is 1.32 times less risky than Jpmorgan Core.
-It trades about 0.09 of its potential returns per unit of risk.
-Jpmorgan E Plus is currently generating about 0.16 of returns per unit of risk over similar time horizon.
-If you would invest 715.00 in Jpmorgan E Plus on December 2, 2024 and sell it today you would earn a total of 14.00 from holding Jpmorgan E Plus or generate 1.96% return on investment over 90 days.
+Assuming the 90 days horizon Maryland Tax Free Bond is expected to under-perform the Jpmorgan Core.
+But the mutual fund apears to be less risky and, when comparing its historical volatility, Maryland Tax Free Bond is 1.24 times less risky than Jpmorgan Core.
+The mutual fund trades about -0.04 of its potential returns per unit of risk.
+The Jpmorgan E Plus is currently generating about 0.11 of returns per unit of risk over similar time horizon.
+If you would invest 714.00 in Jpmorgan E Plus on December 30, 2024 and sell it today you would earn a total of 14.00 from holding Jpmorgan E Plus or generate 1.96% return on investment over 90 days.

 Time Period | 3 Months [change] |